About Me

 Guiding Principles

 Like you, I am living, feeling, and learning from my human experiences.
-I have experienced trauma, hardship, transformation and healing.
 I am deeply inspired by clients, and it is always a privilege to witness them create more connected and fulfilling lives.
 I am also forever grateful to the “true others” in my own life who have supported me to find my unique voice, and who believed in me.

 I do…